Last updated on October 17th, 2025

 The Second World War and the great destruction of Germany resulted in a huge wave of emigration.
 Many Germans who had lost their homes sought a new beginning and a secure life in Canada.

 As in many other cities, the believing Lutherans in Toronto joined together because they wanted to remain true to the faith of their fathers and their mother tongue.
 As early as the early fifties, Toronto’s German-speaking church services were held in various churches.
-Active groups emerged, which grew relatively quickly to independent communities recognized by the local church authorities.
+Active groups emerged, which grew relatively quickly to independent congregations recognized by the local church authorities.

 The Martin Luther Congregation was one of those groups that has grown to become a strong and faithful congregation within the then Lutheran Churches Association in North America ( now the ELCIC) by adhering to the faith and actively cooperating with each other’s members.

 Already in 1955, the first step to self-governance was undertaken with a German pastor.
 Pastor Karl Wulf, the first pastor of the young Martin Luther congregation.
 Under his successor, Pastor Otto Winter, the desire of the community to own a house of worship came true.
 In 1962, our present church was solemnly inaugurated under the participation of the President of the Synod and other representatives of the Lutheran Church in North America and entrusted to the community as a permanent home.
 Over the years, the church building has been embellished and enlarged by two extensions, consisting of a large entrance hall, office and meeting rooms.
+Renovation in 2024.

 Here are several important documents and photos which were scanned and archived at the Laurier Archives in Waterloo: